NickKelly1/nkp-error/README.md

 ### maybeError

-`maybeError` tries to coerce to an Error instance but may fail if the value is not error-like.
+`maybeError` tries to coerce the value to an Error instance but may fail if the value is not error-like.

-`maybeError` returns a `Maybe` instance from the library `@nkp/maybe` which allows handling of failure cases.
+`maybeError` returns a `Maybe` instance using the library `@nkp/maybe`.

 If `maybeError` returns a `Some` instance on success and a `None` instance on failure.